dynamsoft-docs/camera-enhancer-docs-mobile/introduction/index.md

 ## Main features

-### **Video Frame Queue**
+### **Video Buffer**

-DCE frame queue is the key feature that speeds up frame acquisition.
+DCE video buffer is the key feature that speeds up frame acquisition.
 It also acts as the administrator that takes over the video frames processed by other DCE functions.
-The main responsibilities of the DCE frame queue are to:
+The main responsibilities of the video buffer are to:

 - Temporarily store the filtered and cropped video frames.
 - Transfer a new frame immediately when the application finishes the processing of the current frame.